 They are subtle accessories that can easily spruce up your outfit and make it look complete.
-It’s also easier to play around with colorful hues and bolder prints since it’s width makes it understated.
+It’s also easier to play around with colourful hues and bolder prints since its width makes it understated.
 Pairing them up with skinny jeans and skirts makes you look elegant and stylish.

 These are typically worn with formal dresses and wedding gowns.
 Some metal belts are fastened or made of chains.
 Some are made of filigree silver or gold or gold /silver plated metals, normally about one inch in width.

-Its metallic color effortlessly adds elegance on the plain dresses.
+Its metallic colour effortlessly adds elegance to the plain dresses.
 You can add glam to your look by pairing your neutrals such as nude, navy, black, and white colour outfits with metallic belts.
 Do not forget to pair them with the same colour metal earrings.

-This refers to low lying belts worn loosely draping over the hips.
-You can use these hip belts over your jeans for casual look.
+This refers to low-lying belts worn loosely draping over the hips.
+You can use these hip belts over your jeans for a casual look.
 You can also opt for a V-shaped style waist-belt look wearing over long cardigans or jackets.
 Yoke belts are also hip belts that look like the yoke of a skirt.

-A cinch belt is a tight fitting belt made of elastic / leather / stretchy fabric to encircle the waist tightly to make it look really small.
-It is fastened with a fancy buckle / clasp or laced-up.
+A cinch belt is a tight-fitting belt made of elastic / leather / stretchy fabric to encircle the waist tightly to make it look small.
+It is fastened with a fancy buckle/clasp or laced up.
 This stretchy, one size fits all type belt is usually worn over the belt loop.
 If you want to cinch in your waist when wearing shapeless shift dresses or empire waist pieces, a wide belt is your best bet.

-They resemble the traditional belts worn around Japanese Kimonos which are wide on the center and thin in the far ends.
+They resemble the traditional belts worn around Japanese Kimonos which are wide in the center and then at the far ends.
 These are also called wrap belts as they are wrapped around the waist at least twice and then tied into a simple knot or bow on the center or the side.